 Blue Hill Chess Enthusiasts

 The Blue Hill Chess Enthusiasts meet each Thursday evening for pick-up games of chess at the Blue Hill Public Library.
 All experience levels are welcome to drop in for friendly games any time between 5:00 and 8:00 p.m.
 Interested players can also join the Blue Hill Peninsula Chess Nuts group on lichess.org to play online games any time.
 This free program is sponsored by the library.
-If you have any questions, contact Kayleigh at kayleigh.thomas@bhpl.net or 374-5515.
+If you have any questions, contact Assistant Director Kayleigh at kayleigh.thomas@bhpl.net or 374-5515.

 View Event →

-Knitting Group
+Knitting Club

-Knitting Group
+Knitting Club

 View Event →